wheelroom/wheelroom/packages/@jacco-meijer/styled-system/README.md

 }
 ```

-Styled system with the existing API could not handle nested properties like this:
+Styled system with the existing API does not process nested css properties like
+this:

 ```
 {